-- We offer an ‘integrated’ approach, we break the traditional mould of accounting firms and business advisors.
+- We offer an ‘integrated’ approach; we break the traditional mould of accounting firms and business advisers.
 It’s not just a matter of setting up a trust and dumping all your property into it.
 You need to go further and analyse the risk management, estate planning and taxation issues at the same time.
 We have the right people with the right expertise and experience, all in-house.
 Our ‘one-stop-shop’ approach saves you time, money and stress.
-Yes, anyone can sell you a parachute (even online)…but at Gilligan Rowe + Associates, we actually check for holes!
+Yes, anyone can sell you a parachute (even online)… but at Gilligan Rowe & Associates, we actually check for holes!

 When setting up a trust, you have the option of having an independent trustee as a trustee.
 This is a person or entity that is not a beneficiary in the trust that votes on trust decisions and gives guidance on activities of the trust.

-While it is not necessary to have an independent trustee to have a valid trust we strongly recommend you do have an independent trustee.
-If you're going to put an independent trustee into your Trust, you might consider using the GRA Professional Trustee.
-We are the winners of the inaugural Corporate Trustee of New Zealand Award.
-This means we have been judged by our peers to be a market leader in the Trust arena.
+While it is not necessary to have an independent trustee to have a valid trust, we strongly recommend you do.
+If you're going to put an independent trustee into your trust, you might consider using the GRA Professional Trustee.
+We are the winners of the inaugural Corporate Trustee of New Zealand Award, which means we have been judged by our peers to be a market leader in the trust arena.

 Utilising professional independent trustees in your trust is something that GRA recommends as best practice.
 In short, the law is moving towards supporting the position that the inclusion of an independent professional trustee makes your trust extremely robust and difficult for a creditor or a spouse to attack as a sham.

-Recent (2008 and 2009 cases) in the High Court and Court of Appeal (which we are happy to supply on request, including Wilson v OA and other cases) show judicial flavour supports the position that having a lawyer or accountant in your trust as your independent trustee, voting on decisions and minuting meetings, makes your trust very strong.
+2008 and 2009 cases in the High Court and Court of Appeal (which we are happy to supply on request, including Wilson v OA and other cases) support the position that having a lawyer or accountant in your trust as your independent trustee, voting on decisions and minuting meetings, makes your trust very strong.

-When choosing your professional trustee, ensure they are of sound character and sufficient maturity and that they can take the task on properly, weighing up the various points Trustees need to consider when discharging their duties, ensuring at all times the Trust cannot be vied as a sham.
+When choosing your professional trustee, ensure they are of sound character and sufficient maturity and that they can take the task on properly, weighing up the various points trustees need to consider when discharging their duties, ensuring at all times the trust cannot be viewed as a sham.

 Don't be nervous in the belief that if you appoint the GRA Professional Trustee you will lose control of your assets.
-Typically, you hold the power of appointment (the power to fire such an independent trustee), so you can change the trustee should you choose to.
+Typically, you hold the power of appointment (the power to fire trustees), so you can change the trustee should you choose to.
 And on death, you can will the power of appointment to your final beneficiaries jointly (or individually), giving them full control over your trust.

 Our Trustee Services Division is dedicated to ensuring what you put in your trust stays protected, for you and your loved ones.
-At the time of writing, our professional trustee is involved in over 1400 trusts in New Zealand.
-Our Trustee Services division routinely provides support daily to trust clients.
+At the time of writing, our professional trustee is involved in over 1200 trusts in New Zealand.
+Our Trustee Services Division routinely provides support daily to trust clients.
 In particular it assists trust clients to:

 - Buy and sell property